Category filter

 Administrator initiates a Remote Control session

-You can also use the Hexnode Remote Assist app to grant permission or select an alternate display screen for devices connected to multiple displays.
+You can also use the Hexnode Remote Assist app to control permission or select an alternate display screen for devices connected to multiple displays.
 Once a remote session request has been initiated from the Hexnode console, the app will start automatically, and the app icon will appear on the system menu bar.
 Click on the icon and select Open Hexnode Remote Assist to open the app.

 Grant permissions to start a remote view/control session